mortendahl/mortendahl.github.io/_posts/2017-08-13-secret-sharing-part3.md

         return secret, error_indices
 ```

-Having the error indices may be useful for instance as a deterrent: since we can identify malicious shareholders we can also e.g. publicly shame them, and hence incentivise correct behaviour in the first place.
+Having the error indices may be useful for instance as a deterrent: since we can identify malicious shareholders we may also be able to e.g. publicly shame them, and hence incentivise correct behaviour in the first place.
 Formally this is known as [covert security](https://en.wikipedia.org/wiki/Secure_multi-party_computation#Security_definitions), where shareholders are willing to cheat only if they are not caught.

 Finally note that reconstruction may however fail, yet it can be shown that this only happens when there indeed isn't enough information left to correctly identify the result; in other words, our method will never give a false negative.
 Parameters `MAX_MISSING` and `MAX_MANIPULATED` are used to characterise when failure can happen, giving respectively an upper bound on the number of lost and manipulated shares supported.
-What must hold in general is that the number of "redundancy shares" `N - R` must satisfy `N - R >= MAX_MISSING + 2 * MAX_MANIPULATED`, from which we see that we are in some sense paying twice the price for manipulated shares compared to missing shares.
+What must hold in general is that the number of "redundancy shares" `N - R` must satisfy `N - R >= MAX_MISSING + 2 * MAX_MANIPULATED`, from which we see that we are paying a double price for manipulated shares compared to missing shares.

 ## Outline of decoding algorithm

-The specific decoding procedure we use here works by first finding the coefficients of an erroneous polynomial matching all received shares, including the manipulated ones.
+The specific decoding procedure we use here works by first finding an erroneous polynomial in coefficient representation that matches all received shares, including the manipulated ones.
 Hence we must first find a way to interpolate not only values but also coefficients from a polynomial given in point-value representation; in other words, we must find a way to convert from point-value representation to coefficient representation.
 We saw in [part two](/2017/06/24/secret-sharing-part2/) how the backward FFT can do this in specific cases, but to handle missing shares we here instead adapt [Lagrange interpolation](https://en.wikipedia.org/wiki/Lagrange_polynomial) as used in [part one](/2017/06/04/secret-sharing-part1/).

 Given the erroneous polynomial we then extract a corrected polynomial from it to get our desired result.
 Surprisingly, this may simply be done by running the [extended Euclidean algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm#Polynomial_extended_Euclidean_algorithm) on polynomials as shown below.